-With respect to this issue of Domestic operations by International OSPs, stakeholders namely Airtel, COAI, Vodafone-Idea, has suggested that-
+With respect to this issue of Domestic operations by International OSPs, some stakeholders have suggested that-

-- "OSP is not allowed to provide or resell telecommunication services or infringe upon the domain of licensed service provider.
-Operation by OSP in any manner cannot result in revenue loss to the government & TSPs which can be way of reselling of telecom services, toll bypass etc." - 2.
-"As per the current conditions domestic traffic not be routed to any place outside India.
+- 1. OSP is not allowed to provide or resell telecommunication services or infringe upon the domain of licensed service provider.
+Operation by OSP in any manner cannot result in revenue loss to the government & TSPs which can be way of reselling of telecom services, toll bypass etc. - 2.
+As per the current conditions domestic traffic not be routed to any place outside India.
 Therefore domestic operations by International OSPs for serving their customers in India may not be allowed.
-Such dispensation may have security implications which also need to be kept in view." - 3.
-"International & Domestic OSPs are separate and distinct categories under the OSP guidelines/framework."
+Such dispensation may have security implications which also need to be kept in view. - 3.
+International & Domestic OSPs are separate and distinct categories under the OSP guidelines/framework